caffeine98/Chippin8/README.md

 # Dependencies

-Chippin8 uses the SDL2 library to render graphics to the screen as well, handle keyboard inputs as well as set the frame rate of the display.
+Chippin8 uses the SDL2 library to render graphics to the screen, handle keyboard inputs, as well as set the frame rate of the display.

 # Build